Health system reform better than the blame game

 While health insurers are easy targets for criticisim, the underlying causes of what drives premium rises are seldom discussed, according to Dr Dwayne Crombie.

 “If you look at all the good health systems, they would say the primary care or general practice part of the system is the bedrock, to the extent you can get the right kind of treatment in the community.
 That care needs to work well with a mindset where we don't do stuff in expensive hospitals when you don't need to do it.
-But it's very hard for individuals to make those choices, it's about how you create a system that encourages people to do things for the least cost and in the safest setting.”
+But how do you create a system that encourages people to do things for the least cost and in the safest setting?”

 "In the private sector where people have a financial incentive, it’s important to check that it's balanced in the interests of the patient as well as the profession."

 “There are a lot of financial incentives for those who own day stay facilities or hospitals and who want to do things where they 'clip the ticket'.
 We have to face up to the fact that sometimes health professionals do behave in a way to support themselves.”

 “It’s actually really hard to have a serious policy debate about health care.
 If you step back, there is a certain irony in the new Labor policy to have a 2 per cent cap on private health insurance premium rises at the same time the Coalition Government is offering the states 6.5% in the public system.
 These are two systems dealing with the same kinds of issues.
 We have an ageing population so we want to provide more of the care to improve quality of life.
 We have all the technology that gives us one of the longest life expectancies in the developed world."

 Let's get real

 Recent comments by a prominent hospital provider, refusing to even acknowledge the existence of low value care in the health system, are a good example of this.
 Unnecessary surgery is one of the big contributors to rising costs in the health sector.